elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

+Whoops, looks like we forgot to implement the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.
+Guess we are going to have to leave that to you.

+Once you have coded the function.
+You can upload it to the app.
+And a new feed will be created.

+If you need help uploading the function watch this clip.

 # Rules

 If [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) returns a number that is less than or equal to zero, the post will not enter the feed at all.

-If you write your own [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function make sure it follows the same structure as the one shown [here](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
+Make sure that your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) follows the same structure as the one shown [here](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).

 # Examples